thenexthub/Codira/docs/Lexicon.md

 direct register-based calling convention.
 The compiler transparently introduces [reabstraction](#reabstraction) conversions when a value is used with a different abstraction pattern.
-(This is where the infamous "reabstraction thunk helpers" sometimes seen in Swift backtraces come from.)
+(This is where the infamous "reabstraction thunk helpers" sometimes seen in Codira backtraces come from.)

 ## access path